 One way to communicate your thoughts with other educators is by creating a free blog.
 Having a blog will make it possible for you to connect with like-minded professionals and share online learning activities and ideas with other teachers.

 If you wish to save time on writing, you can get creative with your content - for example, by featuring podcasts using the Wix Podcast Player.
-You might also add a Wix Forum to your site to encourage discussions and create an online learning community.
+You might also add a Wix Forum or other best forum building software, to your site to encourage discussions and create an online learning community.

 04. Create a graduation website